Prof. Dr. Andrea Hartwig

 Main Research Areas

-• Impact of carcinogenic metal compounds, metal-based nanoparticles, essential trace elements and bioactive food ingredients on the stability of the genome:
+Impact of carcinogenic metal compounds, metal-based nanoparticles, essential trace elements and bioactive food ingredients on the stability of the genome, in particular:

 • Oxidative stress